openresty/memc-nginx-module/README.markdown

 This buffer size is used for the memory buffer to hold

-* the complete response for memcached commands other than "get",
+* the complete response for memcached commands other than `get`,
-* the complete response header (i.e., the first line of the response) for the "get" memcached command.
+* the complete response header (i.e., the first line of the response) for the `get` memcached command.

-This default size is the page size, may be 4k or 8k.
+This default size is the page size, may be `4k` or `8k`.

 Installation
 ============